 Having a pet is a great leveller, they are no respecter of persons or status – having a dog jump up and welcome someone with enthusiasm, or a cat weave in and out of someones’ ankles is often a great ice breaker.
+If you are trying to train your animals to not jump on people subscribe here for some training tips.
 Many people will react positively and bend down to stroke Fido or Tiddles.
 Even pet birds and fish will attract attention and interest.
 They make a house feel more like a home and are something that we have to consider when we are making plans and arrangements.
 They become part of our mental check list of important concerns and responsibilities almost without our realising it.

 So when we have had that lovely creature as a part of our lives for some time, it is devastating when they become unwell or unable to cope with dignity.
 Sometimes we may not know their history, where they came from. how they had been treated.
 All my animals have been strays.
 My cats have all turned up at my house and moved in, sometimes creating havoc at the outset.
 I remember one special day when a little feral mum had her kittens in my porch while I stroked her head.
 They moved in the same day.
 Likewise, my dogs.
 One was found on the motorway with some broken string round her neck, in a very bad condition.
 So, as with many people, I take these animals to the vets, get them checked over, vaccinated, neutered and then treat them like royalty.